Mintbase/gitbook-docs/dev/getting-started/anatomy-of-a-non-fungible-token.md

 <figure><img src="../../.gitbook/assets/image (5) (1).png" alt=""><figcaption><p>NFTs on Mintbase are composed of three basic parts in three steps: Media, reference JSON and the on-chain token data. </p></figcaption></figure>

-Wether you are minting programmatically, using our interface, or one of our minting services you will perform the following operations in order:&#x20;
+Whether you are minting programmatically, using our interface, or one of our minting services you will perform the following operations in order:&#x20;

 ### **1. Upload Multimedia**